moneyforward/insdog/src/site/markdown/en/3-Design/ComponentInteractions.md

 To achieve such required flexibilities, **InsDog** employs the following mechanisms and design policies.

-- `Act`, `Scene`, and `ActionFactory` structure
+- `Act`, `Scene`, and `Call` structure
 - Action compilation pipeline
 - Custom `JUnit5` extension (custom test runner) and annotation based programming model

 Note that code examples and class/sequence diagrams in this page are intended to describe the basic concepts and may be different from the product code in their implementation details.
-Thus, even if a concept is described as a class in diagrams in this page, it may not have a corresponding implementation class in the code base, for instance.
+Thus, even if a concept is described as a class in diagrams in this page, it may not have a corresponding implementation class in the code base.

-## Scenes, Acts, and Play
+## Scenes, Acts, and Test object

-**InsDog** has units called `Act` and `Scene`, and they are called `ActionFactory` in general.
+**InsDog** has units called `Act` and `Scene`, and they are essentially factories of actions.
 An `Act` is a minimal unit to define an interaction with the system under test (SUT).
-A `Scene` consists of one or more `ActionFactories`.
+A `Scene` consists of one or more `Act` or `Scene`.
-An action factory can have one input and one output.
+An `Act` can have zero or one input variable and zero or one output variable.
-Input is read from a variable in a context to which action belongs.
+Input is read from a variable in a variable store.
+A variable store is owned by a `Scene` and an `Act` belongs to a scene.

 Following is a diagram that models relationships between `Act`, `Scene`, and `ActionFactory`.